tromey/emacs-module/README.md

 reflects on symbols then you have to be aware of the transforms done by module.el.

-Another bug is that autoload cookies aren't rewritten.
+A related bug is that autoload cookies aren't rewritten.
+This seems reasonably hard to fix, since they can refer to any symbol and so the cookie extraction code would have to duplicate the importing logic.

-A feature request is to make `import-module` warn about shadowing.

-There is no facility for sub-modules.
-It may be useful to provide this.

-Maybe I should have called these "namespaces", not "modules".
+This module system does not support having multiple versions of a module loaded simultaneously.
+However, that seems like a good feature to support.

+See the issue tracker for other bugs, and for discussion of the versioning problem.